EpicWiz/Simple-Recaptcha-Contact-Form/README.md

 It is *possible* you will need to adjust some settings to get it to work on your server if you host elsewhere.

-***Please share with me any problems you ran into when trying to figure out how to get reCAPTCHA working so I can address them here to be of further help.***
+***Please share with me any problems you ran into when trying to figure out how to get reCAPTCHA working so I can address them here to be of further help to others.***

 ## Sources